Volunteer with Cascadia Wildlands,

 Sign-Up for the WildCAT email list to receive program updates and opportunities to get involved.

-The Cascadia Action Team (aka WildCAT) is what we call all our volunteers who support our ongoing conservation campaigns through education, outreach, advocacy, and hands-on action.
-WildCAT members run our outreach table at awesome community events such as the Mt Pisgah Mushroom Festival, the Public Interest Environmental Law Conference, the Oregon Country Fair, the Northwest String Summit, and the Whiteaker Block Party.
+WildCAT members help run our outreach table at awesome community events such as the Mt Pisgah Mushroom Festival, the Public Interest Environmental Law Conference, the Oregon Country Fair, the Northwest String Summit, and the Whiteaker Block Party.
 Members of WildCAT are also plugged in to exciting opportunities to take action from attending rallies to speaking with lawmakers, learning how to write letters to the editor and leading hikes through threatened public land.
 There are countless ways to get involved and we are always seeking dedicated, reliable and passionate folks to become part of our WildCAT team!

 Give Us a Call!

-If any of these opportunities excite you, contact us at 541-434-1463 or send an email to our Grassroots Organizer, Sam Krop at firstname.lastname@example.org.
+If any of these opportunities excite you, or if you have specific accessibility needs, contact Madeline at 541-531-1858 or send them an email.
 We’ll help find a fit for your interests and schedule.